Benjamin-K-Philip/2-in-1-game/README.md

   - **Game Logic Execution:**

-         ➤ **Mad Libs:** If choice "1" is picked, the code prompts for a series of strings (verbs, nouns, etc.).
+         ➤ <b> Mad Libs Generator: If choice "1" is picked, the code prompts for a series of strings (verbs, nouns, etc.).
 It then uses string concatenation to plug those variables into a pre-written    story template and prints the result.

-         ➤**Rock Paper Scissors:** If choice "2" is picked, the code enters a secondary while loop.
+         ➤ Rock Paper Scissors: If choice "2" is picked, the code enters a secondary while loop.
 It uses the random.choice() method to let the computer pick from a list (["R", "P", "S"]).
 It compares the computer's choice against the user's input to determine a winner based on standard game rules.

   - **Scoring & Iteration:** In the Rock Paper Scissors game, a counter i tracks the number of rounds played, and score variables track wins for both the player and the computer.